-Moon conjunct Mercury can be very naughty or very nice.
-This is the trickster we are talking about after all.
+Moon conjunct Mercury can be very naughty or very nice, this is the trickster we are talking about after all.
 At best, the combination of logic and intuition gives great common sense.
-A lot depends on house placement and the fixed star these are on because this is a shape-shifting combo.
+A lot depends on the house placement, sign and the fixed star these are on because this is a shape-shifting combo.
 If the chart as a whole has a lunar feel then rapid mood swings and a whimsical thought process will prevail.

 This person also loves to chat, chat, chat!
-They need to talk about their feelings, family, day to day life to anyone that will listen, it is often hard to get a word in.
-They are great entertainers though, so if you invite them to your dinner party you know your guests wont get bored!
+They need to talk about their feelings, family, day-to-day life to anyone that will listen, it is often hard to get a word in edgeways.
+They are great entertainers though, so if you invite them to your dinner party you know your guests won’t get bored!
 They can also be great campaigners, speaking out on behalf of the general public.
 There is also something very childlike and naive about them, as parents they often act more like a sibling to their child.

-Moon conjunct Mercury Celebrities
+Moon Conjunct Mercury Natives

-Muhammid Ali is a great example of the super-planet created by this conjunction.
+Muhammad Ali is a great example of the super-planet created by this conjunction.
 Ali was very vocal in his objection to the Vietnam war, the boxing champion was stripped of his title for draft evasion.
 Ali had a unique style of boxing for a heavy weight.
 He did not carry his hands high to protect his face, instead he relied on quicksilver fancy footwork to avoid punches.

-Alan Villiers (03’), John Phillips (16’), Robert Redford, Ringo Starr, Peter Finch, Carl Wilson, Lyndon B Johnson, Hugo Chavez.
+Also: Alan Villiers (03’), John Phillips (16’), Robert Redford, Ringo Starr, Peter Finch, Carl Wilson, Lyndon B Johnson, Hugo Chavez.